 why should potters benefit from the applications of different types of clay in ceramics glaze, particularly kaolin clay?
 What is clay?
 Clay is a term referring to any type of naturally occurring soil-like material rich in aluminum phyllosilicate.
 The balance of these silicate plates with other compounds, along with conditions of formation and crystal structure, determines the physical type of clay, which is grouped into kaolin type (including kaolin itself), smectite type (including montmorillonite), and illite type.
 Perhaps it would be useful to group clays according to the type of their use, which is indirectly related to their chemical and physical compositions.
 Most of the clays discussed here are of the kaolin type. kaolin Kaolin, also known as porcelain clay, or china clay, is used to produce porcelain, with non-ceramic applications including papermaking and plastic production.
 This is mainly due to its mineral purity.
 It is the purest kind of clay known to man.
 It is a natural clay called basic clay because it is very close to its origin.
 Although this type of clay has some types of color, it is often light in color.
 It is a little plastic compared to other types of clay, which makes it difficult to work with.
 Hence, it is usually mixed with ball clay to help improve its workability.
 There are two main colors of kaolin, white kaolin and red kaolin.
 The former is more common and widely used as detailed below.
-Red kaolin is very similar, except that it has a red color due to the oxidation of iron oxide. the applications of clay in ceramics In addition to low workability, it also has a low level of plasticity.
+Red kaolin is very similar, except that it has a red color due to the oxidation of iron oxide.
+In addition to low workability, it also has a low level of plasticity.
 The poor plasticity of kaolin is mainly due to the relatively large particle sizes.
 Thus, preferred kaolin ceramics can easily rupture upon bending, if wet and non-glare (eg, moisture levels are suboptimal).
 Among all classes of clay, kaolin has the highest temperature maturation levels (high-fire clay) with temperatures reaching 1800°C. In most cases, it is mixed with other clays to increase workability and lower the burning temperature.
 When burned, porcelain can become very hard and transparent.
 Also, its molten surface becomes very smooth and shiny, so icing is not needed.
 Compared with kaolin , one disadvantage of thinner porcelain screens is that it is very brittle and prone to cracking at the edges, which is another reason kaolin can be mixed with other clays to make more durable products.
 In contrast, kaolin is resistant to corrosion in its processed form.
 Most porcelain items are made from a perfect blend of kaolin and ball clay.
 Kaolin is widely used in the production of glossy paper.
 It is also commonly used in the production of morphine.
 For the production of ceramics and bricks containing kaolin, reports have shown that bentonite can be added in proportions of about 2% and has been shown to increase the strength and density of the bricks produced without increasing the cost.
-Bentonite itself is a form of clay. the applications of different types of clay in glaze
+Bentonite itself is a form of clay.

 the applications of clay in ceramics

 The applications of clay in ceramics depend on the properties of the clay.
 Here are some general terms you should know to better understand the difference between the different types of clay.
 Plasticity or softness: In simplified words, plasticity is the flexibility of the clay or its ability to mold into the desired shape.
 This is why processes such as pottery, in which clay or other plastic mediums are modeled into ceramics or sculptures, are called plastic arts.
 The elasticity of clay depends on the size of its particles and its ability to retain water.
 It may also depend on the age of the clay material.
 For a potter like you, choosing the right clay is crucial.
 The most common type of clay is plastic to one degree or another, that is, it does not crack when bent, pushed or pulled.
 The plasticity vanishes as soon as the clay is loosened.
 Ceramic: We are all familiar with the term ceramic, and we know that everything in our dinnerware cabinet is ceramic and what is not.
 But what is the basic definition?
-Well, simply put, pottery is any hard, sculpted object made from clay that has lost its elasticity after being fired. the applications of clay particularly kaolin in ceramics Ceramics are wear-resistant, hard, and brittle bodies.
+Well, simply put, pottery is any hard, sculpted object made from clay that has lost its elasticity after being fired.
+Ceramics are wear-resistant, hard, and brittle bodies.
 Once the clay is released, it melts a bit, releasing some of the gases, losing the trapped water, and forming very strong bonds between the molecules.
 This is called a pottery.
 There are different types of clay available in the market.
 If you are a beginner or not familiar with it, you may end up buying the wrong clay and wasting your precious time and money.
 Knowing about these types of clay can help you choose the right clay for your next project.
 So what are the four types of clay?
 The four types of clay are ceramic clay, stoneware clay, ball clay, and earthenware.
 All of them can be used in ceramics, but the final result will vary a lot thanks to their different textures, colors and flexibility.
 What follows is the description of ball clay as a mineral used in ceramics industry.
 This type of clay is very plastic and contains little to no mineral impurities.
 Their colors vary depending on the condition of the material.
 They are usually dark gray when wet and light gray or blush when released.
-The temperature at which the hardness is fired is not as high as that of porcelain clay at 1,280°C. the applications of clay particularly kaolin in ceramics glaze
+The temperature at which the hardness is fired is not as high as that of porcelain clay at 1,280°C.

 the applications of different types of clay in glaze